Mexican megachurch leader gets more than 16 years for abuse - KESQ

 Associated Press

-LOS ANGELES (AP) — The leader of La Luz del Mundo church has been sentenced to 16 years and eight months in a California prison for sexually abusing three girls.
+LOS ANGELES (AP) — The leader of the Mexican megachurch La Luz del Mundo was sentenced Wednesday to more than 16 years in a California prison for sexually abusing young female followers who said he made them his sex slaves.

-LOS ANGELES (AP) — One by one, several young women who said they had been sexually abused by the leader of Mexican megachurch La Luz del Mundo implored a judge Wednesday to sentence Naasón Joaquín García to the maximum for stealing their innocence and wrecking their lives.

-They spoke of how their happiness at being accepted into one of García’s inner circles quickly spun into an out-of-control nightmare of rape and other sexual abuse that they were told would lead to their salvation — or damnation if they refused.
+The sentence came after nearly three hours of emotional statements by five young women García was charged with sexually abusing.
+They had once been his most devoted servants.
+But in court they called him “evil” and a “monster,” “disgusting human waste” and the “antichrist.”

-“I worshipped my abuser,” said a woman identified as Jane Doe 4, who sobbed as she spoke about García as a “monster.”
+“I worshipped my abuser,” said a woman identified as Jane Doe 4 and said she was his niece.
 “He used me over and over again like a sacrificial lamb taken to slaughter.”

-The women he admitted to abusing and at least one other accuser were united in their criticism of the plea deal that was offered by prosecutors from the attorney general’s office.

-They said they had looked forward to García facing a trial in the hopes he’d be locked up for life.
-Now that option was gone and they pleaded with Judge Ronald Coen to impose at least a 20-year sentence, telling him that García had made a mockery of the court and told his followers he only pleaded guilty because he wasn’t being treated fairly.
+García, dressed in orange jail scrubs and wearing a surgical mask pulled under his glasses, didn’t turn to face the women.
+He sat upright and looked straight ahead with this hands shackled at his waist as he followed along with the proceedings listening through ear phones to a Spanish interpreter.

+“The Apostle of Jesus Christ has had no choice but to accept with much pain that the agreement presented is the best way forward to protect the church and his family,” the church said.
+It repeated its support for him.

+García’s grandfather founded the Guadalajara-based fundamentalist Christian church in 1926.
+García took over as “apostle” after his father, Samuel Joaquín Flores, died in 2014.

-Patricia Fusco, supervising deputy attorney general, tearfully praised the victims for their bravery in standing up to García and his faithful followers who have rallied around him and shamed the young women.
+Patricia Fusco, supervising deputy attorney general, tearfully praised the victims for their bravery in standing up to García and his followers who have rallied around him and shamed the young women.
+She said their courage had saved others’ lives.

 “They trusted him.
 They thought he was basically God on Earth,” Fusco said of the victims.
 “We know, of course, he’s not God.
 Not even close. … Anyone who still believes he’s God is complicit and they’re supporting a child molester.”

-García, dressed in orange jail scrubs and wearing a surgical mask pulled under his glasses, didn’t turn to face the women.
-He sat upright and looked straight ahead with this hands shackled at his waist.

-Prosecutors said he used his spiritual sway to have sex with female followers and was aided by others in the church who groomed the women and facilitated the abuse.
+García was aided by others in the church who groomed his victims and facilitated the abuse.
+Two women who have pleaded guilty to related charges were not sentenced Wednesday.

+The victims spoke of how their delight at being invited into a secret inner circle with García quickly spun into an out-of-control nightmare of rape and other sexual abuse that they described at times in graphic detail.

-The women said they were called angels or “angelistas,” and were told they were García’s property.
+They said they were called angels and told they were García’s property and that his wishes were godly commands and they should serve the Lord without question.
+Bible verses were twisted to make them comply.

-They had only known life in the church — praying three times a day — and when they finally turned on García they found themselves isolated and suffering in silence.
-Some of their own family members didn’t believe them.

 Defense lawyers had said prosecutors were operating under a far-fetched legal theory that García used spiritual coercion for sexual pleasure.